 As high school starts, the countdown clock to college, independence, and adulthood begins ticking faster.
 The choices that teens and their parents make during their high school years can have a lifelong impact.
 This is why open, honest conversations on big topics are so essential.

-3 Key Discussions to Have With Your Teenager Before They Start High School:
+3 Things to Talk About With Your Teenager Before High School Starts:

 1. Keep college in perspective.